rcpch/playbook.rcpch.tech/docs/general-principles.md

 * Experiments in code are better than lengthy debate.
 It's OK to throw away an experiment once it's proven one way or another.

-* Choose options that are well supported in the wider tech world
+* Choose options that are well supported in the wider tech world.

 * Adopt the best practices of the wider tech world.